merceaemil/MMM-Jarvis-Voice-Control/README.md

 }
 ````

-##USAGE
+## USAGE

-You can use this with any module by making small changes.
+You can use this with any module by making the following two changes:

 1. To add voice commands to your module you have to add the notificationReceived method (if does not exist already) inside your module main JS file.